egamr/example-tikrok/readme.md

-And in `routes/user/post.ejs` we load the player with:
+And in `routes/user/post.ejs` we will load the player with:

 `<a href="#" onclick="player.loadMedia({entryId: '<%= entry.id %>'})"><img src="<%= entry.thumbnailUrl %>"></a>`

-# Wrapping Up
+# AND - That's It!

-I hope this tutorial has inspired you to see how easy it can be to create a canvas based application using the Kaltura VPaaS API and its extensive documentation.
+I hope this tutorial has helped show you how easy it can be to create a canvas-based application in node using the Kaltura VPaaS API

 # How you can help (guidelines for contributors)